rubenhortas/rubenhortas.github.io/_posts/2024-11-02-upload-package-pypy-github-actions.md

 ## Why I decided to write my own workflow?

-The reason why I decided to write my own workflow is because the workflows I saw depended on other events, and, usually, they did a lot of work together (as publish to [testpypi.org](https://test.pypi.org/), [pypi.org](https://pypi.org/) and generate the GitHub release at the same time).
+The reason why I decided to write my own workflow is because the workflows I saw depended on other events, and, usually, they did a lot of work together (as publish to [testpypi.org](https://test.pypi.org/), [pypi.org](https://pypi.org/) and generate the [GitHub](https://github.com) release at the same time).
-I prefer a slightly more structured workflow based on pushing version tags, and I want to perform slightly different actions based on these tags.
+I prefer a slightly more structured workflow, based on pushing version tags.
+And, I want to perform slightly different actions based on these tags.

-Publishing the test version first in [testpypi.org](https://test.pypi.org/), let me know if there are any errors and let me know the result of the distribution files.
+Publishing the test version first in [testpypi.org](https://test.pypi.org/) let me know if there are any errorsm and let me know the result of the distribution files.
-Once I have verified that the upload to testpypi is correct, and the distribution files have been checked, I can generate the production version, upload it to [pypi.org](https://pypi.org/) and generate the GitHub release.
+Once I have verified that the upload to [testpypi.org](https://test.pypi.org/) is correct, and the distribution files have been checked, I can generate the production version, upload it to [pypi.org](https://pypi.org/) and generate the [GitHub](https://github.com) release.

 ## Why I wanted to publish based on tags?

 When you upload a package to [testpypi.org](https://test.pypi.org/) or [pypi.org](https://pypi.org/), you can't repeat versions.
-With this workflow I can create a `dev` branch to add changes and upload test versions to testpypi.org](https://test.pypi.org/).
+With this workflow I can create a `dev` branch to add changes and upload test versions to [testpypi.org](https://test.pypi.org/).
 In case there are errors when uploading to [testpypi.org](https://test.pypi.org/), I can increase the project version, until everything is correct, without affecting the production version number.
-Once everything is correct I can merge the `dev` branch changes into the `main` branch, tag the production version in `main` and the production release will be generated automatically (ideally without errors).
+Once everything is correct I can merge the `dev` branch changes into the `main` branch, tag the production version in `main`, and the production release will be generated automatically (ideally without errors).
 Once the release version is published I will take care of cleaning up the versions in [testpypi.org](https://test.pypi.org/), and, if necessary, in [pypi.org](https://pypi.org/).

 *Enjoy! ;)*